-Rule 1: His suit or tux should fit the formality
+Rule 1: Your suit or tux should fit the formality.

-At the most basic level, his attire should be appropriate for your venue and fit with the overall vibe of the wedding.
-If your wedding is in the daytime or outdoors, it can be a bit more casual (think: lighter-colored suits made of fabrics like seersucker or khaki).
-If it's an evening affair in a ballroom or swanky hotel, go with either a dark, well-tailored suit or for black-tie attire (a tux).
-Need to step it up one more notch?
-Suited for an extra-luxe venue, white-tie is the ultimate in formalwear.
-This means a black tailcoat, white shirt and white bow tie) is the ultimate in formalwear and ideal for an extra-luxe venue.
+At the most basic level, your attire should be appropriate for your venue and match with the overall vibe of the wedding.
+If your wedding is in the daytime or outdoors, you can wear something a bit more casual (think: lighter-colored suits made of fabrics like seersucker or khaki).
+If it's an evening affair in a ballroom or swanky hotel, go with either a dark, well-tailored suit or a tux.
+Want to get even more formal?
+White tie (a black tailcoat, white shirt and white bow tie) is the ultimate in formalwear and ideal for an extra-luxe venue.

-Rule 2: His attire should coordinate with yours
+Rule 2: Your attire should coordinate with your partner's.

-Another fairly obvious one, but it has to be said: Remember, your wedding is your first opportunity to show off your couple style, so make it a joint effort.
-While you may not actually want to try on the gown in front of him and compare styles before the wedding, you'll want to be sure your styles work together.
-So if your dress is a bedazzled ball gown, you won't want him wearing a lightweight linen suit; you'll want him in a classic black tux.
+Another fairly obvious one, but it has to be said: Remember, your wedding is your first opportunity to show off your style as a couple, so make it a joint effort.
+While you may not know exactly what your partner is wearing, you'll want to be sure your styles work together.
+So if her dress is a bedazzled ball gown, you won't want to wear a lightweight linen suit—a classic black tux is more like it.
 Other combos that work: a rustic lace gown paired with a tailored tan suit, or a streamlined city-chic gown with a slim-cut gray suit.

-Rule 3: His body type should dictate the suit
+Rule 3: Your body type should dictate the suit.

 The key to looking sharp is dressing for your body type.
-If he's tall and thin, lucky you: Most tuxedos and suits will look good on his frame.
-To add bulk, try a double-breasted suit, which will make him look broader.
+If you're tall and slim, most tuxedos and suits will look good on your frame.
+To add bulk, try a double-breasted suit, which will make you look broader.
 To slim down, try a fitted suit with a little bit of a nip in the waist to give the impression of a leaner silhouette.
 Skip lighter-colored suits since darker hues are slimming.
-And to elongate the body (and add some height), go for a two or threebutton jacket with a low button stance.
+And to elongate the body (and add some height), go for a two or three-button jacket with a low button stance.

 Even the most expensive tux on the rack will look and feel awful if it doesn't fit right.
-He should be able to move around easily -- have him do lots of twists, turns and arm raises to make sure there's plenty of mobility to show off your dancing skills.
-Regardless of whether he's renting or buying, most shops will custom tailor the purchase.
+You should be able to move around easily—do lots of twists, turns and arm raises to make sure there's plenty of mobility to show off your dancing skills.
+Regardless of whether you're rentingor buying, most shops will custom tailor the purchase.
 Here are a few basic tailoring rules:

-- The collar should lie flat on the back and sides of the neck without any gaps or bulges.
+The collar should lay flat on the back and sides of the neck without any gaps or bulges.

-- Pants should fit comfortably when standing and sitting and break across the top of the shoes so that they cover the top one-third.
+Pants should fit comfortably when standing and sitting and break across the top of the shoes so they cover the top one-third.

-Rule 5: His look should match your bridal party
+Rule 5: Your look should coordinate with your attendants.

-Traditionally, the groomsmen wear attire that's the same as or similar to that of the groom -- but it's up to you and your guy.
-Even if you aren't planning for all the men in your bridal party to show up in the same suit or tux, it's important that their outfits match in style and feel (it will look a little bit off if your fiance is up there in a tux while his buddies are wearing casual khaki suits).
-Matching doesn't just end with the guys either; you'll want your whole party to have a cohesive style.
-To achieve this, aim to pair your groom and groomsmen style to that of the bridesmaids -- for instance, if the bridesmaids are rocking a vintage vibe, the guys can don retro three-piece suits.
+Traditionally, the groomsmen wear attire that's the same as or similar to that of the groom, but it's up to you.
+Even if you aren't planning for all the men in your wedding party to wear the exact same suit or tux, it's important that their outfits match in style and feel with yours.
+(It will look a little bit off if you're up there in a tux while your buddies are wearing casual khaki suits.)
+Matching doesn't just end with the guys either—your whole wedding party should have a cohesive style.
+To achieve this, aim to pair your groomsmen style to that of the bridesmaids—for instance, if the bridesmaids are rocking a vintage vibe, the guys can don retro three-piece suits.

-Rule 6: His accessories should set him apart
+Rule 6: Your accessories should set you apart.

-Now that everyone is matching and coordinated, it's time to pick your groom's extras so he can stand out from the crowd.
+Now that everyone is matching and coordinated, it's time to pick your extras.
 To achieve a totally unique look, it's all in the details.
-Spice things up and have your guy wear a special boutonniere or a bow tie, vest, tie, cummerbund or cuff links in a different color or style.
-If your wedding palette has two colors, he can wear one of the shades while the rest of the guys wear the other.
-For a luxe affair, have the groomsmen each wear a tux with a black bow tie and black vest, while your groom dons the fancy version with a white tie and white vest.
-Also, encourage your groom to inject his personality into his outfit and show off that special something you fell in love with.
-If he's musical, add a treble clef to his boutonniere; if he's a lovable sci-fi nerd, gift him with Star Wars cuff links.
+Spice things up and wear a special boutonniere or a bow tie, vest, necktie, cummerbund or cuff links in a different color or style.
+If your wedding palette has two colors, you can wear one of the shades while the rest of the guys wear the other.
+For a luxe affair, have the groomsmen each wear a tux with a black bow tie and black vest, while you don a white tie and white vest.
+Don't be afraid to inject your personality into your outfit.
+Musical?
+Add a treble clef to your boutonniere.
+More of a sci-fi nerd?
+Find a cool pair of Star Wars–inspired cuff links.